Karara mine

-The Karara mine is a large iron mine located in the Mid-West region of Western Australia.
-Karara has an estimated reserves of 2 billion tonnes of ore grading 35.5% iron metal.
+The Karara mine is a large iron mine located in the Mid West region of Western Australia.
+Karara has estimated reserves of 2 billion tonnes of ore grading 35.5% iron metal.
 It is one of the few magnetite producers in Western Australia.
 It is owned by Ansteel Group (52.16%) and Gindalbie Metals (47.84%).
 The mine is operated by Karara Mining Limited.